Autism and dentistry.

 Living with, or suffering from?

-"Suffering from" implies that someone is defined solely by their condition.
-So does juxtaposing a condition, e.g. "a cancer patient" or using the disease as a personal description, e.g. "a diabetic".
-It is becoming more common now to say that people "live with" a condition.
+"Suffering from" can imply that someone is defined solely by their condition and that their life is dominated by suffering.
+The same effect can arise from juxtaposing a condition, e.g. "a cancer patient", or using the disease as a personal description, e.g. "a diabetic".
+It is becoming more common now to say that people "live with" a condition, or to describe the condition in a more neutral way.

 New terminology should be developed in collaboration with affected individuals and their communities, in order to ensure that it is respectful, accurate, and empowering.